The various types of bingsu, the Korean shaved ice

 Koreans love green tea, so this variation of bingsu, called nokcha bingsu (녹차 빙수), is also a must.
 Typically, in this variant the green tea is already dissolved in snow ice, which, instead of being white as usual, is green.
 It is then often combined with green tea ice cream, tteok and pat.

-Other types of bingsu
+Other types of bingsu in Korea

 These ones are just some of the tastes you can try.
 There are many other types of bingsu: with ice cream, with blueberries, with cereal, with cheesecake-style cheese cubes, and so on.
 You can really have anything with bingsu.

-As you can see, there are really so many kinds of bingsu – the one ingredient that can never be missing is the crushed ice base.
+As you can see, there are really so many types of bingsu – the one ingredient that can never be missing is the crushed ice base.
 After reading this article, which taste would you like to try the most?
 Let us know in the comments!
-For more on Korean culture, keep following the Go!
-Go!
-Hanguk blog and feel free to contact us about living and studying in Korea.

 Share this article